trazok/gorbert/TechnicalReport.md

 #### Methods

 In order to achieve these goals, the project was broken down into it’s minimal component pieces.
 The next step was to develop a rudimentary, but functional version of the product.
-This was accomplished using Android Studio[2], SQLite, and an attempt at the Agile framework.
+This was accomplished using Android Studio, SQLite, and an attempt at the Agile framework.
 Each weekly stint attempted to add some functionality, test, troubleshoot, and have working and “deployable” each Wednesday.
 While this wasn’t always feasible, it was the underlying methodology throughout the semester.

 #### Results